 Under the revised DfE statutory guidance 2018, we are required to teach RSE as part of the PSHE and science curriculum.
-All DfE advisory guidance is also considered when creating the RSE curriculum.

 This RSE policy supports the Schools' Anti-Bullying policy, First Aid Policy, Safeguarding Policy, Curriculum policy, Equal Opportunities policy and other policies available on our website and in written format.